cap-js/docs/node.js/typescript.md

 ## Building TypeScript Projects

 A dedicated build task for `cds-build` is provided as part of the `cds-typer` package.
-See [there](../tools/cds-typer#integrate-into-your-multitarget-application) for more information on how to customize this task.
+See [Integrate Into Your Multitarget Application](../tools/cds-typer#integrate-into-your-multitarget-application) for more information on how to customize this task.

 ## TypeScript APIs in `@sap/cds`